ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 of its mail, and the decision on which p= value to use will depend on its needs.

+##  PSO Actions {#pso-actions}

+In addition to the DMARC Domain Owner actions, PSOs that require use of DMARC and participate in PSD DMARC ought to make that information availablle to Mail Receivers. [@!DMARC-PSD] is an experimental method for doing so, and the experiment is described in Appendix A of that document.

 ##  Mail Receiver Actions {#mail-receiver-actions}

 This section describes receiver actions in the DMARC environment.